Center for Pluralism

 During those visits, I met nearly 500 friends, and many warmly urged me to come home to Dallas.

-The Real Reason: Family
+The Compelling Reason: Family

 What truly changed my heart was spending two precious days with my grandchildren.